lucasAlonso/lucasAlonso/README.md

 :telescope: FrontEnd Developer
 :screwdriver: Self-taught coder with a good sense of humor
 :gear: It all started with a Full Stack Web Development course at ACAMICA back in 2019.
-:toolbox: Now fully commited to find my first Full Time Development job
+:toolbox: Now fully commited to the FrontEnd adventure
 :chains: Also doing some research about web3
 :earth_americas: Living in Cordoba Argentina